johnrmann/wolfgang/README.md

 ### Tempo Message

 Typically found at the start of a tokenized song.
 Represents a change in the tempo.
-Consists of the tempo control token along with the specified tempo in beats per minute.
+Consists of a tempo marking.

-As of now, only 120BPM and 124BPM are supported.

 ```
-TEMPO B120
+TEMPO ALLEGRO
 ```

 ### Note Message